President of the Senate (Mexico)

 The president of the Senate (Spanish: Presidente de la Cámara de Senadores) is the presiding officer of the Mexican Senate.
-The incumbent president is Senator Olga Sánchez Cordero.
+The incumbent president is Senator Laura Itzel Castillo.

 The Senate of Mexico, at the beginning of each annual legislative session, elects an executive board (Mesa Directiva) from among its 128 members.
 The executive board comprises a president, three vice-presidents, and four secretaries, elected by an absolute majority of the senators.
 The president, and other members of the executive board may be re-elected for the following year without restriction.
 The president of the executive board also serves as the President of the Senate.

 Although the President of the Senate is the presiding officer of the upper house of the Mexican Congress, the President of the Chamber of Deputies is the President of Congress as a whole.